EloiStree/HelloEloiTeachingModule/HelloFusion3603D/index.md

 At the end of this workshop you will be:
+- able to know vocabulatry of Fusion 360 and 3D printing in a conversation
 - able to measure the reality and create 3D plastic tool from PLA low cost 3D printer.
 - able to go in FabLab and print your model with the help of the manager.
 - able to design 3D models and 2D sketches that can be shared